mgamzec/SQL_Data_Analytics_Project/README.md

 > ```
 > \i '/Users/lukebarousse/Desktop/contoso_100k.sql'
 > ```
-8. In the Query Tool, set default password for the `postgres` user to `password`.
+8. If necessary, in the Query Tool, set default password for the `postgres` user to `password`.
- **⚠ If you have sensitive information in your server DO NOT do this step ⚠️**
+ **⚠ If you have sensitive information in your server DO NOT do this step; also not required if this is already your password ⚠️**
 > ```
 > ALTER USER postgres WITH PASSWORD 'password';
 > ```